-the medulla, and consequently the horny sheath, is dilated into a knob; immediately above this there is a joint-like constriction in the tube, and the branch itself is insected by four or five such constrictions, so as to form as many rings.
-Its extremity then expands into an elegant cup, or vase, of extreme tenuity and transparency, shaped like a wineglass, with the rim undivided. but so thin and subtle as to be seen with the greatest difficulty.
+Where the branches issue from the angles of the stem, the medulla, and consequently the horny sheath, is dilated into a knob; immediately above this there is a joint-like constriction in the tube, and the branch itself is insected by four or five such constrictions, so as to form as many rings.
+Its extremity then expands into an elegant cup, or vase, of extreme tenuity and transparency, shaped like a wine-glass, with the rim undivided, but so thin and subtle as to be seen with the greatest difficulty.

 These cups, or cells, are each the proper habitation of a polype, which is nothing else but the termination (in this direction) of the living, growing, vascular pith.
-The latter becomes exceedingly attenuated in order to pass through a very narrow orifice in the centre of a horny diaphragm, or sort of false bottom, which passes across the bottom of each cell.
-It then dilates into a soft, contractile animal, whose body-but look for yourself; for here, full in the field of the microscope, is one expanding in the highest vigour and beauty.
+The latter becomes exceedingly attenuated to pass through a very narrow orifice in the centre of a horny diaphragm, or sort of false bottom, which passes across the bottom of each cell.
+It then dilates into a soft contractile animal, whose body-but look for yourself; for here, full in the field of the microscope, is one expanding in the highest vigour and beauty.